KunBetter/GridSearch/README.md

 	1.go metrics.
 Scale:
 -----
-	1.Spatial data is about 270 million data to about 1G size file,
-	if just store the ID(int32).
+	1.Spatial data is about 270 million data to about 1G size file,if just store the ID(int32).
 next to do:
 -----
 	1.Infrastructure Optimization